Build a plugin writer's Vagrant VM and publish on Vagrant cloud on a Pulp account

 7) Run packer with the template from 6

-#11 Updated by dalley about 3 years ago
+#11 Updated by dalley over 3 years ago

 I spent some time researching this and haven't found any information about Jenkins supporting (or not supporting) nested virtualization.
 I don't think that's the level at which it needs to be supported, though.
 If it's supported by the CPU and the kernel flags, then it should work... if not we might be out of luck.